 Crossfire is a leading Fire Engineering practice based in Auckland, New Zealand.
-Founded by Michael Dixon in 2012, the firm is well-known for its reliability and innovation in fire safety management and advice.
+Founded by Michael Dixon in 2012, with Jeff Parkinson joining soon after, the firm is well-known for its reliability and innovation in fire safety design and advice.

 The team is experienced in commercial, industrial, educational, healthcare, residential and institutional buildings.